AngelaZhou779/RISE/Conda_VirtualEnvironment.md

 # Making a conda virtual environment to install miRDeep2 on the hpc
+First go into computational node: srun --pty bash

 Conda: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/
-- I don't think the "anaconda" part is really needed in the second line
+- I don't think the "anaconda" part is really needed in the second line (can you specify only that you download anaconda?)

+load anaconda:
 ```
 module load anaconda3/3.8
 conda create --name conda-env anaconda
 ```
 Creating the environment took a long time (30 minutes?) and then it wanted me to agree with downloaded a bunch of packages (about 350MB)

-To go into the conda environment I had to initialize the terminal (?) with `conda init bash` and then close out and go back in.
+To go into the conda environment I had to initialize the terminal (?) with `conda init bash` and then close out of the terminal and go back in.
 I was then able to activate the environment from my home directory with `conda activate conda-env`

 To exit out of the conda environment you use `conda deactivate`